 3. Make it Personal

 The Crystal globe trophy is one of the most famous trophies available on the market today.
 Employee recognition is a vital part of any company’s culture.
 It should be done regularly, and it should be meaningful.
 A personal touch goes a long way to making an employee feel appreciated and valued.
 Employees need to know what they have done right.
 They also must know how their contributions to company success are recognized and appreciated.
-Recognition programs are effective when they focus on the individual’s value to the organization and provide rewards and benefits that match the job.
+Recognition programs are effective when they focus on the individual’s value to the organization and provide rewards and employee benefits that match the job.

 4. Tie Recognition to Company Values